squidfunk/mkdocs-material/docs/reference/meta-tags.md

 ### Setting the page title

-When [Metadata] is enabled, the page title can be overridden on a per-document basis with custom front matter.
-Add the following lines at the top of a Markdown
+When [Metadata] is enabled, the page title can be overridden for a document with some custom front matter.
+Add the following lines at the top of a Markdown file:
-file:

 ``` bash
 ---